-А You may wish to provide more consistent and convincing evidence of knowledge of your students through analysis and discussion of prior-year student assessment data, collected observational data, and relevant information obtained from families and colleagues.
+A You may wish to provide clearer evidence of knowledge of your students through analysis and discussion of prior-year student assessment data, collected observational data, and relevant information obtained from families and colleagues.

 2. Teachers know the subjects they teach and how to teach those subjects to students